 The Environmental Protection Agency (EPA) has mandated the complete phase-out of Class II Ozone-Depleting Substances, including R-22 refrigerant commonly found in most residential HVAC systems.
-Production and importation of R-22 will be halted on Jan.
+Production and importation of R-22 were halted on Jan.
 1, 2020.
 Since the initial phase-out, most HVAC companies have seen a significant price increase on their supplies of R-22 by as much as 500%.

 What does this mean for home and business owners?

 Refrigerants are essential to the smooth operation of all residential air conditioner units.
 These substances operate within the coils of your air conditioner unit, where they absorb the heat from inside your home or business and exhaust it to the outdoors.

 Why Was R-22 Phased Out?

 Manufacturers have shifted the production of AC units from the R-22 units to use the EPA-recognized refrigerant R-410A as a replacement for R-22.
 R-410A is a safer compound and does not contribute to ozone depletion.

 Current R-22 air conditioning system owners should expect a significant rise in their repair costs as there’s been a drastic cut in the production of R-22 since 2015.
 Moreover, if your R-22 air conditioning unit were to fail, a replacement unit would not be an R-22 unit as the production of these air conditioning units was halted in 2010.